KellyLaas/ethicscases/README.md

 Tests include making sure all fields have input before they are saved, and in case, :year, that a user can only enter four numbers.

-In its current iteration, a case controller has been generated, but had major issues, so generated a scaffod for authors instead, need to go back and fix autor controller and view in the next iteration of this app.
+In its current iteration, a case controller has been generated, but had major issues, so generated a scaffold for authors instead, need to go back and fix author controller and view in the next iteration of this app.git

 * ...
 ./